 - Blood tests to look for a clotting or blood thickening (hyperviscosity) problem (in patients under age 40)

 The health care provider will closely monitor any blockage for several months.
 It may take 3 or more months for harmful effects such as glaucoma to develop after the occlusion.

 Many people will regain vision, even without treatment.
 However, vision rarely returns to normal.
 There is no way to reverse or open the blockage.

 You may need treatment to prevent another blockage from forming in the same or the other eye.

 It's important to manage diabetes, high blood pressure, and high cholesterol levels.
-Some patients may receive aspirin or other blood thinners.
+Some people may need to take aspirin or other blood thinners.

 Treatment for the complications of retinal vein occlusion may include:

 - Focal laser treatment, if macular edema is present

 - Injections of anti-vascular endothelial growth factor (anti-VEGF) drugs into the eye.
 These drugs may block the growth of new blood vessels that can cause glaucoma.
 This treatment is still being studied.